 Now are these “loopholes” actually “little known”?
 If you have ever been pitched a partnership in the drilling of an oil and gas well, you will have heard all about these benefits.
 Tangible and intangible write offs etc…coming from direct ownership of the preparation and drilling of a well.
 The biggest problem occurs when the well itself doesn’t actually produce any oil.

 Can this “little known loophole triple your investment”?
 Well sure, if you chose the right MLP.
 Do you need a “guru” to tell you which one?
 Maybe.
 Can you find some good energy MLP on your own?
 Absolutely.
 It takes time, thought and research and a thing called due diligence.
 Some people will put more research into what TV or DVD player they want to buy vs making an investment decision.
 If you happen to find a “guru” that can tell you how to make money, all the better for you, it makes your life easier.
 But in the meantime, keep reading, studying and learning how to make money in the stock market.

 Lacing your portfolio with the top high yield dividend companies is one of the most crucial aspects of retirement building.
 Free tools can only take you so far, but they can give you a good start.
 However, if it were really that easy then everyone would be a fund manger eh?
-If you are unsure of your research, one of the better, more affordable services is the YPA Dividend Portfolio Newsletter.
-The service is run by a PHD full time investor.
-The Newsletter is sent by email the 1st Monday of every month.
-They publish all positions of their best high dividend strategies.
-Some of them may be temporarily in cash if it is required by the strategy.
-This is one of just a handful of Dividend and ETF selection services that is actually Seeking Alpha Certified.
-If you want to leverage your long term portfolio like the big boys, check these guys out YPA Dividend Portfolio Newsletter.
+If you are unsure of your research, one of the better, more affordable services is the Dividend Stocks Online.
+If you want to keep up on the latest and greatest dividend stocks, or even monitor and compare the stocks in your long term portfolio then check out Dividend Stocks Online.